Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 ---
 * How to Effectively Ride Bubbles?
 Evidence from Real-time Sector Trading in Chinese Stock Market, with Feng Hao, Wei Xinpei, ***Under Review***.

-* Influencing Factors of SectoralBubbles and its Contagion to Market in Chinese Stocks, with Wang Shaoping, Feng Hao, ***Under Review***.
+* Influencing Factors of SectoralBubbles and its Contagion to Market in Chinese Stocks, with Wang Shaoping, Feng Hao, ***Under Revision***.

   -<font size=3>Presented at NTU Brown Bag Seminar, Singapore, 2024</font>